-Looking at the accelerated convergence of Bio-Computation with the emergent Material Age, it’s easy to observe the contemporary merge among technologies, such as biology, digital computation, material science or traditional mechanics.
-The intersection between Computational Design and material-systems is quickly turning into a new design language, fostered by the potential expressed through additive fabrication techniques.
-By closely partnering with other-than-human living systems, we are now designing by cultivating materials and applications to achieve novel functional and aesthetic properties (i.e. Biofabrication).
+The intersection between computational design and material-systems is quickly turning into a new design language, fostered by the potential expressed through additive fabrication techniques.
+By closely partnering with other-than-human living systems, we are now designing by cultivating materials and applications to achieve novel functional and aesthetic properties (i.e. biofabrication).

-The design paradigm thus changes from linear, mono-directional flows to a process of guided growth, where the constraints of material and production systems are embedded in the initial interaction behaviours.
+The design paradigm changes from linear, mono-directional flows to a process of guided growth, where the constraints of material and production systems are embedded into the initial interaction behaviours.

-BIO Ex-Machina is a trans-disciplinary design project, investigating the merge between digital algorithms, living agents, robotic behaviour and additive bio-facturing, targeting the design of bespoke bio-fabricated furniture (i.e. room divider) for interior environments.
+Bio Ex-Machina is a transdisciplinary design project, investigating the convergence between digital algorithms, living agents, robotic behaviour and additive bio-manufacturing, targeting the design of bespoke bio-fabricated furniture (i.e. a room divider) for interior environments.

 Thanks to an approach rooted in modularity, Bio Ex-Machina looks at the creation of artefacts allowing for a large variety of composing solutions and deriving physical items.
-Key to the project is that, once deposited, the living artefacts are assembled allowing further growth, consolidating a strong bond due to the biological joinery which the selected mycelium agents are capable of creating (i.e. BIOWELDING)
+The key to the project is that once deposited the living artefacts are assembled allowing further growth, and consolidating a strong bond due to the biological joinery which the selected mycelium agents are capable of creating (i.e. bio-welding)

 Fungal fermentation (mycelium composite paste development for specific application), generative algorithms, custom made tooling, additive manufacturing, robotics, growth/biofabrication, modularity, bioassembly.